2 minute read

 To understand how to unite summative and formative assessment it’s important to discuss not just how they differ, but how they are alike.

 They both assess student progress, of course.
 Both formative and summative assessments contribute towards pupils’ overall results and learning progress.
-Both pave a learning path for the remainder of a pupil’s education.
+Both pave a learning path for the remainder of a student’s education.

 Formative assessment sets the scene and prepares pupils for their formal summative assessments at the end of a set learning period.